agusgarcia3007/bun-logs/README.md

-# bun-logger
+# bun-logs

 Ultra-light, Bun-first async logger with batching & worker offload.
 Designed to keep your event loop free.

 ## Why?

 `console.log` blocks the event loop.
-In high-throughput applications, logging can become a bottleneck. `bun-logger` offloads all I/O to a dedicated Worker thread, batches writes, and never blocks your main thread.
+In high-throughput applications, logging can become a bottleneck. `bun-logs` offloads all I/O to a dedicated Worker thread, batches writes, and never blocks your main thread.

 ## Features